UDST/pandana/CONTRIBUTING.md

 - Check out the copy of the code you'd like to release

-- Run `python setup.py sdist bdist_wheel --universal`
+- Run `python setup.py sdist`

-- This should create a `dist` directory containing two package files -- delete any old ones before the next step
+- This should create a `dist` directory containing a gzip package file -- delete any old ones before the next step

 - Run `twine upload dist/*` -- this will prompt you for your pypi.org credentials